6.451.1 Policies, Authorities, Categories, and Approvals

 1. Laws: Title 5, USC, Government Organization and Employees:

-3. Regulations: Title 5, Code of Federal Regulations (CFR):
+3. Regulations: Title 5, Code of Federal Regulations (CFR), Administrative Personnel:

 Note:

-All Award/Recognition actions submitted by the business unit approving official will be reviewed and final approved by the authorized official (the IRS Human Capital Officer or his/her designee).
-The action will be considered to be final approved with the signature of the Personnel Action Request (PAR) or appropriate form and once all budget, misconduct and tax compliance screenings are verified.
+All Award/Recognition actions submitted by the business unit approving official will be reviewed and have final approval by the authorized official (the IRS Human Capital Officer or their designee).
+This authorized official will have final approval on the submission.
+The action will be considered to have final approval once all budget, misconduct and tax compliance screenings are verified and a digital signature recorded on the Personnel Action Request (PAR) or appropriate form.

 Roles and Responsibilities

-1. The Director, WBP Division is the executive responsible for this IRM and overall Servicewide policy for the Awards Programs.
+1. The Director of Policy is the executive responsible for this IRM and overall Servicewide policy for the Awards Programs.

-2. The WBP, ACLP Branch is responsible for developing and publishing content in this IRM.
+2. The Policy division, Benefits, Performance, Awards, Workplace and Workforce (BPAWW) policy branch is responsible for developing and publishing content in this IRM.

-4. The Workforce Relations Division (WRD), Labor Relations and Employee Relations (LR/ER) Operations Office provides guidance and representation to managers in areas such as grievances, discipline, adverse and performance cases (misconduct screening), and contractual obligations with NTEU.
+5. The LERN Field Operations office provides guidance and representation to supervisors in areas such as grievances, discipline, and performance cases.

 Program Management and Review

 1. Program Reports and Effectiveness: This IRM provides policy guidance on award programs and processes.
-The WBP Division gauges effectiveness of the program based on feedback from customers and program owners about subjects contained in this IRM.
+The Policy division gauges effectiveness of the program based on feedback from customers and program owners about subjects contained in this IRM.
 During review and publishing of this IRM, sections are revised, added or deleted based in part on this process.
-WBP plays an integral role in program management, review and effectiveness by:
+The Policy division plays an integral role in program management, review and effectiveness by:

-1. Supporting P&PS processing of all PARs, Mass Update Module (MUM), Quality Step Increases (QSIs), employee-generated actions, retroactive actions, corrections and cancellations related to performance and discretionary awards.
+1. Supporting HCO, HRSS, Payroll processing of all PARs, Mass Update Module, Quality Step Increases (QSIs), employee-generated actions, retroactive actions, corrections and cancellations related to performance and discretionary awards.

-2. Supporting WRD to establish labor and employee relations policy on award subjects so they can provide related support and expertise to Service management, field and embedded labor/employee relations staff and all employees.
+2. Supporting HCO, LERN to establish labor and employee relations policy on award subjects so they can provide related support and expertise to managers, field and Business Based Human Resources Specialists (BBHRS) and all employees.

 Program Controls

-1. The WBP Division develops and deploys policies, materials and programs to increase Servicewide awareness and understanding of the awards program.
-Additionally, WBP collaborates with other HCO organizations and Servicewide stakeholders to support education and outreach activities as they relate to BU and NBU Employee Performance Awards, Special Act Awards, Manager Awards, Bilingual Awards and QSI Awards.
+1. The Policy division develops and deploys policies, materials and programs to increase Servicewide awareness and understanding of the awards program.
+Additionally, the Policy division collaborates with other HCO organizations and Servicewide stakeholders to support education and outreach activities as they relate to BU and NBU Employee Performance Awards, Special Act Awards, Manager Awards, Bilingual Awards, QSIs and Employee Referral Bonus Awards.

 2. The following activities help ensure program success:

-2. Publishing educational articles such as Leaders’ Alerts, IRS Headlines and Frequently Asked Questions (FAQs);
+2. Publishing educational articles such as Leaders’ Alerts and IRS Headlines, and

-1. Performance Awards - Monetary award to recognize individual employee’s performance as reflected in the most recent rating of record.
+1. Performance Awards/Bonuses - Monetary award to recognize individual employee’s performance as reflected in the most recent rating of record.

 1. Bilingual - (In-lieu of cash)